hummingbot/hummingbot-site/docs/installation/linux.md

-# Install Hummingbot from Source on Linux

-The instructions below help you install a standalone Hummingbot from source on Linux-based machines.
+The instructions below help you install a standalone Hummingbot instance from source on Linux-based machines.

 ## Prerequisites